 9. Rub toothpaste on the iron soleplate

-This may seem a little strange, but if you've ever heard someone ask how to clean a burnt iron with toothpaste, they are not crazy; it works!
+This may seem a little strange, but if you've ever heard someone ask how to clean an iron with toothpaste, they are not crazy; it works!
 Rub some toothpaste on the soleplate, and then wipe it off with a damp cloth.

 Once again, it's essential to let the iron dry thoroughly before use.

 10. Use distilled water to keep steam holes clean